kmpopova/coursera-finding-hidden-messages-in-dna/README.md

 # Coursera: Finding Hidden Messages in DNA (Bioinformatics I)

-This repository contains my solutions and code for the Coursera course **"Finding Hidden Messages in DNA (Bioinformatics I)"**.
+This repository contains my solutions and code for the Coursera course **"Finding Hidden Messages in DNA (Bioinformatics I)"** by UC San-Diego (course authors: Pavel Pevzner & Philipp Compeau).

 The code is organized by week and covers a variety of classic bioinformatics algorithms and problems, implemented in Python.